Dark Underarms After Pregnancy — Safe & Gentle Routine for New Moms (Pakistan)

 Avoid These After Pregnancy

-- ❌ Alcohol-heavy deodorants after shaving or waxing.
+- Alcohol-heavy deodorants after shaving.

-- ❌ Daily scrubbing or harsh DIY lemon/toothpaste remedies.
+- Daily scrubbing and harsh DIY remedies.

 Simple 4-Week New Mom Plan